catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard-windows.rst

 |
 |

-For a windows instance the recommended minimum flavor is ``c1.c2r2``, select this from the list and click "Next":
+For a Windows instance the recommended minimum flavor is ``c1.c2r2``.
+Select this from the list and click "Next":

 .. image:: ../_static/fi-windows-flavor.png